State Law Guide · Updated January 2026

 View all states →

-Average Missouri recovery: $500 · Based on Missouri Motor Vehicle Financial Protection Products Act (SB 398)
+Optional letter only if you act · Missouri Motor Vehicle Financial Protection Products Act (SB 398)

 Disclaimer: This page provides general information about Missouri consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.